fetchrobotics/docs/source/indigo_to_melodic.rst

         ping 10.42.42.42  # mainboard
         ping 10.42.42.10  # laser

-   If not, see `Ensuring robot's ethernet ports are configured correctly`_
+   If not, see `Ensuring robot's ethernet ports are configured correctly`_.

 #.
 Verify that the Primesense camera is working (if working with a Fetch robot)::